neuromatch/impact-scholars/impact-scholars/mentors.md

 ---
 ## Eligibility criteria

-1. **Educational and Professional Background:** Hold a PhD in a relevant field such as Neuroscience, Deep Learning, or NeuroAI, or possess equivalent experience gained through industry or other professional settings that demonstrate expertise in these areas.
+1. **Educational and Professional Background:** Hold a PhD in a relevant field such as Neuroscience, Deep Learning, NeuroAI, or cliamte science, or possess equivalent experience gained through industry or other professional settings that demonstrate expertise in these areas.
 2. **Project Fit:** Proficient in Python with experience conducting research related to the datasets or scientific questions of the scholars' group.
 A project gallery will be shared here soon.
 3. **Mentoring / Teaching Experience:** Experience in mentoring or supervising junior researchers.
 4. **Communication Skills:** Strong communication and interpersonal skills to effectively mentor and collaborate with scholars.